 I sent the event details to a good number of wine trade people but few responded.
 Two winemakers did attend—Lee Yeanyean of Grace Vineyard and Tong Lili of Manzhuoxiang—and served their wines to guests.
-This was exactly how I imagined it: craft beer people checking out the Marselan beer and then having a chance to experience Chinese wines, too.
+In sum, you had craft beer people checking out the Marselan beer and then having a chance to experience Chinese wines, too.

-Beyond the craft beer fans, the few wine people that did sign up tended to be wine bar owners / managers, which was a good sign as they interact with consumers on a daily basis.
+Beyond the craft beer fans, the few wine trade people that signed up tended to be wine bar owners / managers, which was a good sign as they interact with consumers on a daily basis.

 These same people–wine retailers, wine bar owners et al–jumped to try the Marselan beer in June, during a Marselan blending session led by Tong Lili and sponsored by Wine to Asia, at The Merchants here in Beijing.

 The good news is this situation is changing.
 The attitude of many wine bar owners and managers, the people on the ground, is heartening.
-So are efforts I witnessed this year, especially during my trips to Ningxia, of producers who are creating new packaging, including single-serve sizes, focusing more on tourism and seeking to improve consumers’ experience.
-And of winemakers who lack vineyards and wineries but have enough resources to buy grapes, rent tanks and create their own brands, exploring new grape varieties and styles, notably with a “natural wine” theme, at a time when consumers are increasingly interested in local producers.
+So are efforts I witnessed this year, especially during my trips to Ningxia, of producers who are creating new packaging, including single-serve sizes, focusing more on tourism, and seeking to improve consumers’ experience.
+And of winemakers who lack vineyards and wineries but have enough resources to buy some grapes, rent some tanks and create their own brands, who are exploring new grape varieties and styles, often with a “natural wine” theme, at a time when consumers are increasingly interested in local products.

-And perhaps we will also see more interest a week from now when two more Marselan beers are launched—last year’s beer has been aging for a year in Chardonnay and Cabernet Sauvignon barrels and is nearly ready for release.
-Once again, that launch will also feature some Marselan wines, including from Grace Vineyard, Manzhouxiang and Stone & Moon–with more to come–and bridge the beer and wine worlds, giving consumers the chance to try this intriguing grape in many forms.
+And perhaps we will also see more interest a week from now when two more Marselan beers are launched—Jing-A has been aging last year’s beer for a year in Chardonnay and Cabernet Sauvignon barrels and is nearly ready to release it.
+Once again, that launch will feature some Marselan wines, including from Grace Vineyard, Manzhouxiang and Stone & Moon, with more to come, and bridge the beer and wine worlds.
 Expect a Grape Wall review soon.

-Note: The upcoming Marselan beer and wine tasting is also a fundraiser for an annual campaign I help organize called Maovember, with proceeds going to fund reading rooms in rural China.
+Note: The upcoming Marselan beer and wine tasting at Jing-A is also a fundraiser for an annual campaign Maovember, with proceeds going to fund reading rooms in rural China.
 Learn more about Maovember here.